 Ron Black Biography

 Ron recently retired from the BHS Judging Program after serving for 30 years in both the Music and Singing Categories.
-He has been on the Harmony University faculty for 34 years.
-He is included in the recent publication “Visions Of Excellence”, as one of 25 finest directors in the Barbershop Harmony Society.
-In his infrequent spare time he eats, sleeps, and writes computer accounting software.
+He has been on the BHS Harmony University faculty for 31 years.
+He is included in the publication “Visions Of Excellence” as one of 25 finest directors in the Barbershop Harmony Society.
+He has worked with many quartets and choruses both here and abroad.